gummikana/NoMoreMoney/rules.md

 5. Cash In of Investment Cards
 ------------------------------

-Starting with the player to the left of the banker and going clockwise around the table, each player gets the option to cash in any number of their Investments.
+Starting with the player to the left of the Banker and going clockwise around the table, each player gets the option to cash in any number of their Investments.
 If a player decides to cash in an Investment card, they take the Gold bars from the card and place them in their personal Gold pile.
 The Investment card is then discarded.
 This is the only way to get Gold bars from the Investment cards to your personal Gold pile.
 At the end of the game only the Gold bars in your personal Gold pile count towards your final score.

 6. Roll and Resolve
 -------------------

 Take all four dice and roll them.
-Resolve the investments according to the Investment table.
+Resolve the investments according to the Investment table bellow.
 An Investment crashes if the die for that Investment rolls a value equal to or less than the current Market Instability value.
 When an Investment crashes, all Investment cards of that type crash and all the gold on them is lost.
 Crashed Investment cards are discarded.

 If nothing crashed this round, increment the Market Instability value by one.
 If there were one or more crashes, increment the Crash counter by the amount of crashes that were rolled.